Sonnet 314

 Then sign a writ whereby a wretch be hanged;

-And now a note to come have toast and tea.
+And now a note to come to toast and tea.

-To scribe the word of God in iron gall
+Command the words of God in iron gall—

-Or etch a statement reverenced on the moon,
+Or etch proud statements reverenced on the moon—

-To challenge in stout words a tyrant tall
+Or challenge in stout words, a tyrant tall—

 What power dwells in but a simple pen…